-How the 'Three Wise Men from the East' ended up in Cologne – DW – 01/06/2025
+How the 'three wise men from the east' ended up in Cologne – DW – 01/06/2025

 But whether they were kings or not, the relics were valuable enough for the emperor's mother to bring them to Constantinople (now Istanbul).
 But Helena didn't get to enjoy her find for long: The emperor gave it to the Milanese bishop Eustorgius, who embedded it in a marble sarcophagus and had the reliquary transported to Italy on an ox cart.

-And the bones lay there for over seven centuries, until Emperor Frederick I, known as Barbarossa, besieged Milan in 1162.
-At his side was the Cologne Archbishop Rainald von Dassel, who was not only a man of the church, but also imperial chancellor and military leader for Barbarossa.
+The bones lay there for over seven centuries, until Emperor Frederick I, known as Barbarossa, besieged Milan in 1162.
+At his side was Cologne Archbishop Rainald von Dassel, who was not only a man of the church, but also imperial chancellor and military leader for Barbarossa.

 When the Italian city finally fell, von Dassel asked for the trio's remains as spoils of war.